Render-in-the-Loop: Vector Graphics Generation via Visual Self-Feedback

-However, if the model consistently fails to produce a valid segment after a predefined maximum number of retries ($K_{\max}$), we reasonably assume that the visual composition is inherently complete and no further additions are necessary.
-Consequently, we force the current step to output the $\langle \text{END} \rangle$ token to explicitly terminate the drawing session.
+We emphasize that RaV is \emph{not} the primary stopping mechanism: during VSF training, the model is explicitly supervised to emit the $\langle \text{END} \rangle$ token when the rendered canvas matches the target, so under normal generation the model itself decides when to stop.
+RaV only acts as an inference-time guardrail that rejects stagnant or near-duplicate candidates and resamples adaptively.
+Forced termination is a last-resort protection that is triggered only after repeated failures: if the model consistently fails to produce a valid segment after a predefined maximum number of retries ($K_{\max}$), the policy is typically trapped in a repetitive local distribution or lacks the capability to complete the remaining content, so continuing would mostly add noisy paths.
+In this case we force the current step to output the $\langle \text{END} \rangle$ token to prevent the generation process from stalling.
 Overall, this Verify-then-Accept strategy functions as a lightweight yet highly effective inference-time guardrail.
 It dynamically filters out invalid generation steps on the fly, striving to ensure that every executed drawing action provides a concrete and meaningful visual contribution to the final graphic.